Ali Fazal Calls Vin Diesel The Soul Of 'Fast' Fam, 'kindest Man' He Knows

-Ali took to Instagram, where he shared a video where he is seen posing and chatting with Diesel.
+Ali shared a video where he is seen posing and chatting with Diesel.
 In the backdrop, the iconic Colosseum is seen as the two posed.

 “AND THE FAST X PREMIERE WENT DOWN HARD RIGHT HERE AT THE COLOSSEUM .. cuz #Wheninrome you go gladiator style.. #fastx #reunion #furious7 Thank you for all the love Vin @vindiesel.
 You are the kindest man i know and the soul of the Fast fam.
 Feel proud to be part of the team. (disclaimer – am not in fast X guys, but there for Love),” Ali wrote as the caption.